 “Content is king and I'd highly recommend that businesses host quality resources like buying guides and how-tos on their website.
 Not only can this help improve search engine visibility, but it attracts potential customers at different stages of the buying cycle.”

-Speaking of improving search engine visibility, it’s definitely worth investing some time in search engine optimisation (SEO) to help your website rank for key search terms and increase your inbound leads, says Luke Budka, director at London based SEO agency TopLine Comms.
+Speaking of improving search engine visibility, it’s definitely worth investing some time in search engine optimisation (SEO) to help your website rank for key search terms and increase your inbound leads, says Luke Budka, director at London based SEO and video agency TopLine Comms.

 “A solid onsite optimisation strategy - think great content, compelling meta data, logical internal linking etc. - should be supported by quality link building to help your business appear as high up the search engine results pages as possible, when someone searches for a term relevant to your products or services.
 This will result in traffic consisting of prospects who are interested and ready to buy.”